osrf/collaboration/physics_api.md

 ## Open Issues

- * Should we allow the choice between single and double precision?
+ * Should we allow the choice between single and double precision? (should justify that single precision is appreciably faster before doing so)
  * Rename Joint::SetAngle and Joint::GetAngle.
 Change input param and return type from math::Angle to something that works with both sliders and hinge joints.
 Instead of Angle, it could be configuration, state, or position.
  * Rename Joint::SetForce to SetEffort.
  * Write tests for each API to indicate how we expect it to work.